skills/create-ai-powered-actions/.github/steps/4-step.md

 1. In the `Run and Debug` section of VSCode, run the action
 1. You should see the `result` output containing structured JSON data matching the defined schema.
-1. Since we did code changes, we need to update your action distribution by running:
+1. Since we introduced code changes, we need to update the action distribution by running the build command:

    ```sh
    npm run build
    ```

-   This should update your `dist/index.js` file with the latest code.
+   This should update your `dist/index.js` file with the latest code changes.

 ### ⌨️ Activity: Update Workflow with Conditional Logic

+Okay!
+Now that the action returns structured data, we can update the workflow to only update comments when the input is actually a joke.

 1. Open your workflow file at `.github/workflows/rate-joke.yml`.
 1. Update the `Update Comment` step to only trigger if the input is a joke: